DDexxeDD/phtree-c/README.md

 Box queries are used in even dimensional trees in which points are being used to represent lower dimensional bounding boxes.
 If you are using a 6d tree to index 3d cuboids, you would use a box query to find those points.
 The same goes for using 4d trees to index 2d boxes and 2d trees to index 1d line segments.

-## A Note About Node Size and Memory Alignment

-On the development machine, in almost all combinations of bit widths and dimensions, nodes in the tree are less than 64 bytes in size.
-Only trees of 64 bit width and 6 dimensions are greater than 64 bytes.
-If you are worried about nodes fitting in a single cache line, you can use any bit width and dimensionality _except_ a width of 64 bits in 6 dimensions.

-In trees with low bit widths and dimensions, the node point will align to the node's children pointer.
-This means there is a lower limit on how small you can make nodes, unless you disable memory alignment.

 ## Building the examples

 You will need [meson](https://mesonbuild.com/Getting-meson.html) and [ninja](https://ninja-build.org/) to build the examples.